 Department.
-Interviewees will receive information regarding their acceptance status from the Mansfield University Admissions Office within approximately two weeks following the interview.
+Interviewees will receive information regarding their acceptance status from the program director within 48 hours, and from the Admissions Office within approximately two weeks following the interview.

 Applicants who receive a rejection letter may reapply to the program after completing math and science college level courses.
-Courses completed must include BSC 1121 Anatomy and Physiology I and MA 1128 College Algebra at Mansfield University.
+Courses completed must include BIOL 180 Anatomy and Physiology I and MATH 118 College Algebra at the University.
 A minimum grade of grade of "C-" must be attained in each course to be reconsidered for acceptance.
 Applicants who request re-consideration will be admitted on a space-available basis and their scores will be considered with other applicant scores at the time of re-consideration.